ScratchEverywhere/seec/FORMAT.md

 The magic string is followed by a null-terminated string representing the name of the extension.
 The name is followed by a null-terminated representing the description of the extension.
 The next byte is used to figure out the permissions needed by the extension.
+Following the permissions is any amount of bytes representing types of blocks, this section is null-terminated.
+After the types is the corresponding IDs in the same order, each one should be null-terminated and there should be the same amount of IDs as types.
 Followed by the Lua bytecode of the extension.

 # Permissions